Position: Guest Coordinator

 - Work with the Naturalist while underway to provide activities for guests (nature presentations, fish printing, centerpiece competitions, etc.)

 - Serve as “go to” person for guest special requests or problems.
-This includes working with the Chef to assure that special dietary requests are not overlooked, and that other crew members (especially guides) understand the nature of any special physical considerations such as pacemakers, allergies, hip replacements, etc.
+This includes working with the Chef to assure that special dietary requests are not overlooked and that other crew members (especially guides) understand the nature of any special physical considerations such as pacemakers, allergies, hip replacements, etc.

 - Interact on a regular basis with the Steward and Assistant Steward to acquire additional passenger information that may be helpful to the Captain and Naturalist in planning excursions.

-- Execute numerous administrative duties that include but are not limited to: 1) distribute, collect and evaluate guest activity questionnaires; 2) sell fishing licenses; 3) conduct end-of-day interviews with sport fish guides and inspect saltwater and freshwater sport fish logbooks for timely and accurate data entry; 4) produce and transmit to Conservation Director weekly catch reports and National Forest Use Reports; 5) produce and transmit to Operations Manager and Reservations Manager weekly log of guest issues and concerns, if any.
+- Execute numerous administrative duties that include but are not limited to: 1) distribute, collect and evaluate guest activity questionnaires; 2) record fishing licenses; 3) conduct end-of-day interviews with sport fish guides and inspect saltwater and freshwater sport fish logbooks for timely and accurate data entry; 4) produce and transmit to Conservation Director weekly catch reports and National Forest Use Reports; 5) produce and transmit to Operations Manager and Reservations Manager weekly log of guest issues and concerns, if any.

 - Work closely with First Mate to assure that guest fish is properly processed, and keep records to ensure that guest fish is packed, labeled and ready when guests disembark.
 GC must acquire a good working knowledge of onshore fish processing and transporting options, and must work with guests to advise them of these options.